wp-plugins/cleantalk-spam-protect/readme.txt

 1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.

 == Changelog ==
+= 4.13 2014-12-29 =
+  * Fixed bug with autimatically aprovement not spam comment.
+Now this option disabled and do not override local WordPress policy.

+= 4.12 2014-12-29 =
+  * Fixed bug with 'Wrong Access key...' notice in WordPress dashboard.
+  * Fixed filtration bug in WordPress dashboard login form.

+= 4.11 2014-12-22 =
+  * Improved anti spam protection for custom contact/registration/subscribe forms.
+  * Improved anti spam protection for comments.
+  * Accelerated plugin speed for comments, regirstrations and contacts.
+  * Added translation to French.

 = 4.10 2014-12-10 =
   * Improved anti spam protection for custom contact/registration/subscribe forms.
   * Option 'Custom contact forms' enabled by default for new setups.